awslabs/cloudwatch-logs-analyze-data/README.md

 ## Setup Overview

 Lambda function is written in Node.js.
 Since we don't have a dependency on a specific version of library, we rely on the defaults provided by Lambda.
 Correspondingly a Lambda deployment package is not required.
 Instead we can use the inline editor in Lambda.
 You can create a new Lambda function, and copy the code in index.js from this repository to your function.
-You need to add the Elasticsearch endpoint.
+You need to add the Amazon Elasticsearch endpoint.
 See 'Configurable parameters' section below.

 ### Pre-requisite